BrunoLevy/geogram.android/NOTES.md

 ```
 target_link_libraries(game -fopenmp -static-openmp)
 ```
-- Current state:
-   - could compile a version with (legacy) geogram-android "grafted" to endless-tunnel, and it works with OpenMP
-   - works also with my own CMakefile now
-   - lessons taken:
-      - To use open-mp, you need also to add `target_link_libraries(${CMAKE_PROJECT_NAME} -fopenmp -static-openmp)`
-      - make sure project name corresponds to dynamic lib loaded by app, declared in `AndroidManifest.xml`, meta data `adroid.app.lib_name` (it was one of the problems that made me bang my head against the wall)
-      - if there is a `CMakeOptions.txt` in geogram that sets intel-only compile flags and sets GEOGRAM_LIB_ONLY to false, it confuses Android build !

-TODO: resurect my Android platform funcs for ImGui, compare with ImGui's version (mine has functions to translate keypress, mouse, stylus, multi-finger that may not exist in ImGui, to be checked)
+TODO: for now, it is using my own `imgui_impl_android.h/.cpp` in `geogram_gfx/ImGui_ext`.
+Try to use the one that is now shipped with `imgui` (or at least, start by copying it, and insert the new stuff in it, that is, function to translate keypress, mouse, stylus, multi-finger that may not exist in ImGui, to be checked.

 LINKS
 -----